Jain Heritage School

-Jain Heritage School, (JHS), India, is a co-educational, day boarding school with a day care centre, started by (The JGI Group).
+Jain Heritage School (JHS), is a co-educational, day boarding school with a day care centre started by the The JGI Group.
 The school is located in Hebbal, on the Bangalore - Hyderabad National Highway (NH 7) behind Columbia Asia Hospital Bangalore.
+The Whitefield campus is one of the Indian schools adopting elements from the Finnish education model.

 Curriculum

 Jain Heritage School offers Central Board of Secondary Education, New Delhi from Grade I - Grade XII and Cambridge International Examinations CIE which includes International General Certificate of Secondary Education IGCSE curriculum from Grade VII-Grade IX.